jidongbsu/cs452-thread-safe-library/README.md

 We will fix the number of items each producer produces (as a command line argument).
 Then we will keep track of how many items each consumer actually consumed.
 At the end of the program, we print out the total number of items produced versus the total number of items consumed.
 These two numbers should be the same unless the program has race conditions.

-The items (defined in Item.c and Item.h) are a structure that contain an unique id (basically number the items 1, 2, 3, ... as they are entered in the queue) and also contains the index of the producer that created it.
+The items (defined in Item.c and Item.h) are defined as a structure which contains an unique id (basically number the items 1, 2, 3, ... as they are entered in the queue) and also contains the index of the producer that created it.

 When running *pc* to test your library, the producers randomly insert new items at the front or back of the queue.
 Similarly the consumers randomly remove items from the front or back of the queue.